wayne-incorporated/wayne-os/README.md

 ## Purpose
 Saving [TCO](https://en.wikipedia.org/wiki/Total_cost_of_ownership) of Web thin clients.
-<br>This project intends to be used as an intermediate good in IT and education.
+<br>This project intends to be used as an intermediate good in IT/education industry.

 ## Use cases
 #### Manufacturer